 Obesity is a concern among cats in general.
 Cats should not be overfed or allowed to become overweight.
-Keeping your Kurilian Bobtail at an ideal weight can reduce the incidence of certain health issues like diabetes, heart disease, and arthritis.
-Feed your Kurilian Bobtail measured amounts of food at regular meal times (twice a day for adult cats).
-Free-feeding (leaving food out all day), leads to mindless snacking, which can contribute to an overweight cat.
-Ask your breeder or veterinarian to recommend a healthy food for your Kurilian Bobtail cat.
+Keeping your Kurilian bobtail at an ideal weight can reduce the incidence of certain health issues like diabetes, heart disease, and arthritis.
+Feed your Kurilian bobtail measured amounts of food at regular meal times (twice a day for adult cats).
+Free-feeding (leaving food out all day), leads to mindless snacking, which can contribute to weight gain.
+Ask your breeder or veterinarian to recommend a healthy food for your Kurilian bobtail cat.

 Affectionate, friendly and outgoing

 Needs a lot of attention